aCodeMechanic/swipe_actions_new/README.md

 # swipe_actions_new

-A widget which can be used to call functions when the wrapped child is dragged or flinged.
+A widget which can be used to call functions when the wrapped child is dragged or flung.
 Only intended to work with horizontal swipes.
 Original Library: [Swipe Actions](https://pub.dev/packages/swipe_actions)

 ## Getting Started